neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 returns the resource's hash.

-You are encouraged to use this stream wrapper wherever you need to access a static or persisted resource in your PHP code.
+You are encouraged to use this stream wrapper wherever you need to access a static or persistent resource in your PHP code.